Malrick/Artificial-Intelligence-Resources/books.md

 Books are a marvellous way to learn more about AI.
 Here, you will find a list of major books covering different topics.

+Many books are available online, if you are looking for a specific book you may find it [here](https://b-ok.cc/s/)

 ## Python

 ### [Python Artificial Intelligence Projects for Beginners by Joshua Eckroth](https://drive.google.com/file/d/1t_64_H_ll9qwoZfSimw3Iyagnmnhsu19/view)